Tunisia national football team: 1994–2002: Beginning of Resurgence, 1996 AFCON runners-up

-2002–2008: Roger Lemerre era, African domination
+2002–2008: Roger Lemerre era, 2004 AFCON champions

 In September 2002, the Tunisian Football Federation announced that it was finalizing a contract with former France manager Roger Lemerre.
 Tunisia hosted the 2004 African Cup of Nations, winning the group.
 They defeated Senegal in the quarter-finals, and Nigeria in the semi-finals.
 Tunisia built a 1–0 lead after four minutes with Mehdi Nafti's concentration pushed by Francileudo Santos, before Morocco levelled.
 Tunisia restored their lead, giving them their first African Cup of Nations title.
 They also won the CAF's African National Team of the Year award.
 Lemerre became the first manager to win two different continental tournaments, having previously won Euro 2000 with France.
 As a result, Tunisia qualified for the 2005 FIFA Confederations Cup in Germany, playing the hosts, Argentina and Australia.
 The only points they would win was a victory over Australia.
 Before their 2006 World Cup appearance, Lemerre took the Tunisians to a training camp in Switzerland, where they played international friendlies against Swiss clubs.
 Tunisia would only record one draw in Germany, against Saudi Arabia, losing against Spain and Ukraine.
 Hatem Trabelsi announced his retirement from international football after eight years, and Lemerre led Tunisia to the 2008 African Cup of Nations.
 Tunisia won their 2008 AFCON group after a draw in the opening match against Senegal 2–2, a 3–1 victory over South Africa, and a goalless draw against Angola.
 They then lost against Cameroon 3–2 in extra time.

-2008–2014: Disappointments
+2008–2014: Disappointments and missing the World Cup

 Portuguese Humberto Coelho was appointed as the new manager on 3 June 2008.
 Coelho would fail to qualify for the 2010 World Cup.
 Faouzi Benzarti was appointed as the new manager, and was also sacked after Tunisia were eliminated from the group stage in the 2010 Africa Cup of Nations.
 In June 2010, Bertrand Marchand was appointed manager for a two-year contract.
 After a series of horrendous results, Tunisia fell to 65th in the FIFA World Rankings, the worst in its history.
 Sami Trabelsi was appointed, and the team qualified for the 2012 Africa Cup of Nations, where they were eliminated in the quarter-finals after a defeat by Ghana.

 In the 2013 Africa Cup of Nations, Tunisia snatched a late winner against Algeria, before a defeat by Ivory Coast, 3–0.
 The last match ended with a 1–1 draw against Togo.
-In February 2013, Nabil Maâloul replaced Sami Trabelsi; in their first two 2014 FIFA World Cup qualifications, Tunisia beat Sierra Leone 2–1 and clinched a 2–2 draw in Freetown.
+In February 2013, Nabil Maâloul replaced Sami Trabelsi; in their first two 2014 World Cup qualification matches, Tunisia beat Sierra Leone 2–1 and clinched a 2–2 draw in Freetown.
 On 16 June, during the fifth round of the group stage, Tunisia tied 1–1 against Equatorial Guinea.
 A 2–0 loss to Cape Verde on 7 September all but eliminated Tunisia; however, Tunisia advanced after FIFA disqualified Cape Verde for cheating.
 They would then be knocked out by Cameroon.